yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Types of Lenses.md

 	- More versatile, as you can shoot a wide range of focal lengths without having to change your lens
 	- Saves time, as you don't have to change your lens as often
 - Disadvantages
-	- Slower
 	- Have more lens elements, resulting in them producing less sharp images
-	- Have smaller apertures, meaning they are worse in low light
+	- Have smaller apertures, meaning they are worse in low light (i.e. are slow)
 	- The more zoomed in you are, the more shaky it'll be (unless you have IS)